-For a checklist of degree milestones, go to the 'Degree Audit' tab of the Student Central webpage and select 'Milestones in the Life of an MPH or MSPH Student.'
+For a checklist of degree milestones, go to the 'Degree Audit Checklists' section of the Students webpage and select 'Milestones in the Life of an MPH or MSPH Student.'

 For a sample timeline for the MPH degree program, see Appendix II.
 (See Appendix XI for the Veterinary MPH program's timeline.)